 Kathryn Hart’s art reflects the human condition — all of its crags, crevices, revelations and secrets — and her belief in an endless ability to rise from the ashes.
 Hart’s mixed media, multi-disciplinary works seep with raw, personal history and exude a sense of loss, longing and an ultimate conviction in renewal.
 In essence, Hart's work deals with life, death and hope.

-Born into a family of scientists, her fascination with the intricate workings of things, both physical and psychological, is inbred.
+Born into a family of scientists and a former medical market researcher for organ and tissue transplantation, her fascination with intricacies, both physical and psychological, is inbred.
 As a plastic surgeon's daughter, suturing together and ripping apart come naturally from her frequent observations of her father in the operating theater.
 However, Hart’s aim is not to veil the underbelly, but to reveal it.

 Hart lives and works in Colorado.